Aeastr/Loupe/README.md

 ### **RenderDebugView**

-- **Initialization Trigger:**
-  When a view is wrapped in `RenderDebugView`, its initializer is called.
-This creates a new instance of `LocalRenderManager` and immediately triggers the render flash.

-- **Flash Overlay:**
-  The view content is overlaid with a red color whose opacity is determined by the `rendered` state from `LocalRenderManager`.
-When `rendered` is true, a semi‑transparent red tint (30% opacity) appears and then fades out with an ease‑out animation over 0.3 seconds.

-### **LocalRenderManager**

-- **State Management:**
+- **Canvas Flash:**
-  This manager maintains a Boolean `rendered` property that controls the overlay’s visibility.

-- **Triggering and Reset:**
-  When `triggerRender()` is called, `rendered` is set to true, causing the red flash.
-A scheduled task resets `rendered` to false after 0.3 seconds, ensuring that the flash is temporary.
+  When SwiftUI actually redraws the view, a background Canvas draws a random solid color full-size behind the content, producing a brief color flash to indicate a real redraw event.

 ### **RenderCheck**

 - **Convenience Wrapper:**
   `RenderCheck` uses SwiftUI’s `@ViewBuilder` to accept multiple subviews.
-It groups them together and applies the `checkForRender()` modifier, thereby enabling re‑render detection across an entire view hierarchy without modifying each individual subview.
+It groups them together and applies the `debugRender()` modifier, thereby enabling re‑render detection across an entire view hierarchy without modifying each individual subview.

 ### **Modifier Extension**

 - **Simplified Integration:**
-  The extension method `checkForRender()` on `View` wraps any view in a `RenderDebugView`.
+  The extension method `debugRender()` on `View` wraps any view in a `RenderDebugView`.
 This allows you to integrate render detection quickly by simply appending the modifier to your view.

 Together, these components allow you to monitor your SwiftUI views for unnecessary or unexpected re‑renders